apisani1/poetry-project-template/README.md

 # Python Project Template
-A professional Python project template based on Poetry for package management.
+A Python project template based on Poetry for package management.
 This template provides everything you need to get started with a well-structured Python project, including documentation, testing, linting, and GitHub CI integration.

 ## Features